Zhou Daguan describes ancient Angor at its peak

 Modern illustration of Zhou Daguan.
 Zhou Daguan was born Zhou Dake in Yongjia, Wenzhou.
 For some reason, he changed his name after he returned from Cambodia.
 Some speculate that the Chinese emperor planned to attack Cambodia, and that that might be the reasons for the many details in Daguan’s book.

 “Both regular writings and official documents are always written on deer or deer skin and similar materials, dyed black.
-Depending on their dimensions in length and width, each person cuts them to their liking.
-People use a kind of powder that resembles Chinese chalk and shape it into sticks, called “so.”
-Holding this stick in hand, they write characters on pieces of skin that do not fade.
+Each person cuts the skins to their liking, depending on their dimensions in length and width.
+People use a kind of powder that resembles Chinese chalk and shape it into sticks, which they call “so.”
+Holding this stick in hand, they write characters on pieces of skin, these do not fade.
 When they finish, they place the stick behind their ear.
-Characters also allow them to recognize the writer.
-If rubbed on something wet, they fade.
+They can also recognize a writer by his characters.
+The characters will fade, however, if you rub them with something wet.
 All documents are written from left to right, not from top to bottom.

-These people always make their first month the tenth Chinese lunar month.
+These people always make the tenth Chinese lunar month the first month of their year.
 In front of the royal palace, a large platform is assembled that can accommodate more than a thousand people, and it is entirely adorned with lanterns and flowers.
-In front, at a distance of twenty paces, using pieces of wood placed end to end, a high platform is assembled, similar in shape to scaffolding for the construction of stupas.
+In front, at a distance of twenty paces, using pieces of wood placed end to end, a high platform is assembled, similar in shape to scaffolding for the construction of the Buddhist mounds we now call “stupas”.
 Each night, three, four, five, or six of these platforms are constructed.
 Fireworks and firecrackers are placed at the top.
 These expenses are borne by the provinces and noble houses.
 When night falls, the sovereign is invited to witness the spectacle.
 Rockets are launched, and firecrackers are lit.
 The rockets can be seen from over a hundred miles away, and the firecrackers are as large as boulders, and their explosion shakes the entire city.
 Mandarins and nobles contribute with candles and areca nuts.

 The sovereign also invites foreign ambassadors to the spectacle.
 This continues for fifteen days, and then everything stops.
 Every month, there is a festival.
 In the fourth month, they play ball.
 In the ninth, they enumerate.
 Enumerating means gathering the population from all over the kingdom and reviewing them in front of the royal palace.
 In the fifth month, they fetch water for the Buddhas.
 They gather the Buddhas from all over the kingdom, bring water, and, in the company of the sovereign, wash them.
 In the sixth month, they navigate boats on dry land.
 The prince climbs a belvedere to watch the festival.
 In the seventh month, they burn rice.
 At this time, the new rice is ripe, and they fetch it outside the South Gate and burn it as an offering to the Buddha.
 Countless women go to this ceremony by cart or on elephants, but the sovereign stays at home.
 In the eighth month, there is dancing.
 The term “ngai-lan” means “to dance.”
 They designate actors and musicians who come to the royal palace every day to perform “ngai-lan.”
 There are also pig and elephant fights.
 The sovereign also invites foreign ambassadors to attend.

-Every day, the sovereign holds court twice for government affairs.
-There is no fixed list.
-Those officials or people who wish to see the sovereign sit on the ground to wait for him.
-After a while, distant music is heard in the palace, and outside, they blow conch shells to welcome the sovereign.
-I have heard that the sovereign only uses a golden palanquin for this; he does not come from far away.
+The sovereign holds court twice a day for government affairs.
+There is no schedule.
+Officials or people who wish an audience wait on the ground outside.
+After a while, distant music is heard in the palace.
+Then the sound of conch shells outside announces his arrival.
+I have heard that the sovereign travels in a golden palanquin to these meetings; he does not come from far away.
 A moment later, two palace maidens raise the curtain with their delicate fingers, and the sovereign, holding a sword, appears standing at the golden window.
 Ministers and people fold their hands and touch their foreheads to the ground.
 When the sound of the conch shells ceases, they can raise their heads.
-Immediately afterward, the sovereign sits down.
-Where he sits, there is a lion’s skin, which is a royal hereditary treasure.
-As soon as the matters to be handled are completed, the prince turns around, the palace maidens lower the curtain, and everyone stands up.
+It is at this moment that the sovereign takes his seat, and on such occasions, he is always seated on his lion’s skin, a royal heirloom.
+As soon as the matters to be handled are completed, the prince turns around, the palace maidens lower the curtain, and everyone stands up.”

-The excerpts above are ChatGTP translations of Paul Pelliot’s French translation, first published in 1902 (then revised before his death and published in 1951).
+The excerpts come from Paul Pelliot’s French translation, first published in 1902 (then revised before his death and published in 1951).
 Below is Monash University’s youtube reconstruction of medieval Angkor, from 2017.

 YouTube player